diar2705/HW-Deep-Learning-236781/README.md

-# HomeWork for CS236781: Deep Learning.
+# HomeWork for CS236781: Deep Learning

-## Made by Diar Bathish and Hadi Hboos.
+# Made by Diar Bathish and Hadi Hboos